Previous Featured Stories

 The students were ultimately successful in locating the pagodas, in a most surprising location.
 In the spring of 2014, a selection of the pagodas were displayed in an exhibition at the O'Neill Library.
 WBZ News coverage

-Departmental faculty members play instrumental roles in fall exhibition at BC's McMullen Museum
+Fine Arts Department faculty members play instrumental roles in fall 2013 exhibition at BC's McMullen Museum

 Fine Arts professor Jeffery Howe co-curated (along with Dominique Marechal, Curator of 19th-century Art at the Royal Museums of Fine Arts of Belgium) “Courbet: Mapping Realism" The exhibition, which closed December 8, mapped the travels and influence on foreign artists of one of France's most prolific and innovative painters, the leader of the realist movement, Gustave Courbet.
 Drawing on collections in Belgium and the U.S., the show traced the influence of the father of 19th-century realism on artists and collectors in both countries.
 Jeffery Howe also edited the accompanying exhibition catalog, which includes essays by Fine Arts faculty members Claude Cernuschi, Jeffery Howe, and Katherine Nahum, among others.